Scifabric/docs.pybossa.com/docs/api/task/external.md

     HEADERS Authorization: project.secret_key
     GET http://{pybossa-site-url}/api/auth/project/short_name/token

 That request will return a JWT token for you.
-With that token, you will be able to start requesting tasks for your user base passing again an authorization header.
+With that token, you will be able to start requesting tasks for your user base passing an authorization header again.
 Imagine a user from your database is identified like this: '1xa':

     HEADERS Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiYWRtaW4iOnRydWV9.TJVA95OrM7E2cBab30RMHrHDcEfxjoYZgeFONFh7HgQ
     GET http://{pybossa-site-url}/api/{project.id}/newtask?external_uid=1xa